 And, good news!
 You can probably find a recipe for brownies or chocolate cake on the label of the container of cocoa powder you have in your hand.
 If not, the label will almost certainly feature a web address for a site that will provide recipes.
 The advantage to using recipes provided by the manufacturer of your cocoa powder is that you'll know, without guessing, that the recipes will work for that exact cocoa powder.

 When Do I Use Cocoa Powder in Candy Making?

 Cocoa powder is frequently used in fudge, but can also be a coating on chocolate truffles.
-It's also used in other candy recipes, such as Cocoa Mints, Chocolate Marshmallows, and Tiramisu Truffle Squares and Double-Chocolate Chip Muffins.
+It's also found in other candy recipes, such as Cocoa Mints, Chocolate Marshmallows, and Tiramisu Truffle Squares and Double-Chocolate Chip Muffins.
 One of the advantages of cocoa powder is its shelf life; it stores for up to a year if kept sealed in a cool, dry place.

 For candy making, the types of cocoa powder can usually be used interchangeably, and you should use whichever cocoa you think tastes best.

 Cocoa Powder as a Baking Chocolate Substitute

 If you have a recipe that calls for melted unsweetened chocolate, it's easy to use cocoa powder as a substitute.
-For every 1 ounce of unsweetened chocolate called for in the recipe, replace it with 3 level tablespoons of unsweetened chocolate plus 1 tablespoon of fat—melted butter, margarine, or oil.
+For every 1 ounce of unsweetened chocolate called for in the recipe, replace it with 3 level tablespoons of unsweetened chocolate, plus 1 tablespoon of fat—that can be melted butter, margarine, or oil.